mit-mc-clas12/documentation/README.md

 7. add entry or table to store either ip address or location (or both)
 8. remove need to write scripts (-w option is currently necessary)
 9. options should be separated and different for client and server, not in utils.
+10. standardize generator options documentation
+11. show or make available options of the software versions inside the container